chevdor/cargo-crate/README.md

 ## Intro

 `cargo-crate` is an additional cargo command for your crate.
-It basiscally does the same (I’d argue better) then the following:
+It basiscally does the same (I’d argue better) than the following:

--   cargo-show
+-   `cargo-show`

--   cargo-info
+-   `cargo-info`

--   cargo-open
+-   `cargo-open`

--   cargo-search
+-   `cargo-search`

-but with a single crate.
+and does not require installing several crates/commands.

 ## Features